We don't just talk cars ... we teach how to buy them.

 2001: A V6 engine was made available for LT wagon and ZR2 models.
 The ZR2 was also available in convertible form, but only with a 4-cylinder engine.
 In addition, the 1.6-liter four-cylinder engine was discontinued.
 New standard features on all models included air conditioning and a cassette player, while convertibles could also now be optioned with power windows, locks, and mirrors.

 2002: A CD player became standard while wagons got a standard roof rack and ZR2s could also be optioned with leather upholstery.

 2003: The Tracker added a monochromatic yellow exterior choice for the LT wagon and optional deep-tinted glass.

 2004: Only the Tracker's 4-door version was produced.

-Overall, the Chevrolet Tracker can make a solid and attractively priced used SUV purchase.
+Overall, the Chevrolet Tracker can make a solid and attractively priced used SUV purchase with careful shopping.
 And we can make a number of suggestions to help you save money when buying one.

 There are actually several different ways to buy a used Tracker at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.

 In addition, you can also try the Public Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.